 Sexual Harassment and Violence

-Queen Mary's Report and Support website offer information about local and national support services for survivors of sexual violence.
+Queen Mary's Report and Support pages offer information about local and national support services for anyone in this situation.
 There is also the option to make a report to the University, either anonymously or with contact details.

-For advice about staying safe at Queen Mary, see the Queen Mary Guide to Personal Safety.
-There is a Security Team at Queen Mary who are responsible for maintaining safety and security on campuses.
+For issues which occur on campus there is a Security Team at Queen Mary who are responsible for maintaining safety and security on campuses.
 You can find out more about what they do and how to contact them on the Security website.
+The security team also have a list of safe spaces which are open 24/7 for students travelling between campuses or students who are in the local area.
+Any student can access these if they are feeling unsafe or harassed.

 Queen Mary staff who are worried about a student should read and follow the Students in Urgent Situations Guide.